pchunduri6/rag-demystified/blog.md

 ## RAG Overview

-Retrieval-augmented generation (RAG) is cutting-edge AI paradigm for LLM-based question answering.
+Retrieval-augmented generation (RAG) is a cutting-edge AI paradigm for LLM-based question answering.
 A RAG pipeline typically contains:

 1. **Data Warehouse** - A collection of data sources (e.g., documents, tables etc.) that contain information relevant to the question answering task.